da-mon/simple-edc/README.md

-How simple can EDC be?
+How simple, can EDC, be?

-Users login with accounts.
+Users login with accounts

-Users with admin accounts can setup studies and extract data.
+Users with admin accounts can setup studies and extract data

-Studies have forms, events, users, centres and participants.
+Studies have forms, events, users, centres and participants

+Forms have fields and conditions

-Forms have fields, which have types, values, validations and conditions.
+Fields have types, values and validations

-Forms and events can be associated.
+Forms and events can be associated

-Users, participants and centres can be associated.
+Users, participants and centres can be associated

-Users can add participants and submit forms for them.
+All users can add participants and submit forms for them

-User access to participants can be limited by submission or centre.
+User access to participants can be limited by submission or centre

-Audit trails are available for all changes.
+Audit trails are available for all changes